Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "But at what cost?
 We can't sacrifice our values for the sake of progress."

+**Marcus**: "I understand your passion, but we must also consider the practical implications of our decisions."

+**Isabella**: "Practicality should not overshadow our ethical responsibilities.
+We have a duty to advocate for those who are often overlooked."

 ### Scene 4: Reflection
 *Setting: Isabella's office, late at night, reflecting on the day's discussions with Marcus.*